Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XVI. Local-Administrator-Restrictions/README.md

 # 👨‍💻 Local Administrator Restrictions

-This folder contains all screenshots related to configuring and validating the **Local Administrator Restrictions Policy** applied through Group Policy.
+This section highlights the configuration and enforcement of the domain-wide local administrator policy applied through a dedicated GPO named Local Administrator Restrictions Policy.
+The goal was to limit access and control for local administrators across all machines in the domain.

 ---